Sustainability

 Corporate Governance Structure

-BIL positions the Board of Directors as an organization that decides on basic management policies, makes high-level management decisions, and supervises the execution of operations.
-We adopt the structure of a company with an Audit & Supervisory Board.
+Brother Industries, Ltd. (BIL) positions the Board of Directors as the organization that decides on basic management policies, makes high-level management decisions, and supervises the execution of operations.
+Therefore, we adopt the structure of a company with an Audit & Supervisory Board in the belief of its suitability for us.
 In addition, to ensure high transparency and objectivity, we have continuously enhanced our corporate governance structure.
 In order to enhance the management system focusing on sustainability, we established the Sustainability Committee in FY2022, which is chaired by the Representative Director & President, to conduct ongoing discussions on sustainability and report regularly to the Board of Directors.

 Board of Directors

-BIL positions the Board of Directors as an organ that carries out decision-making on the basic policies of management, high-level management decisions, and supervision of executive operations.
-As such, the structure of a company with a board of company auditors is adopted as it is thought to be appropriate.
-The Board of Directors consists of 11 directors (including five Outside Directors)*, of which one is a female director.
+BIL's Board of Directors consists of 11 Directors (including five Outside Directors)*, of which one is a female Director.
 In principle, meetings, which are chaired by the Director & Chairman, are held once each month.
-In FY2021, the Board of Directors held 12 meetings.
-To increase medium- to long-term corporate value, the board formulates management strategies and plans and carries out decision-making on important executive operations.
-At the same time, the Board Supervises Directors, Executive Officers, and other parties in their execution of operations, and strives to establish structures that ensure management soundness, such as the Group's internal control and risk management systems.
+In FY2023, the Board of Directors met 11 times.
+To increase medium- to long-term corporate value, the Board formulates management strategies and plans and carries out decision-making on important executive operations.
+At the same time, the Board supervises Directors, Executive Officers, and other parties in their execution of operations, and strives to establish structures that ensure management soundness, such as the Group's internal control and risk management systems.

 Audit & Supervisory Board

-The Audit & Supervisory Board consists of five Corporate Auditors (including three Outside Auditors)*, and held a total of 12 meetings in FY2021.
+The Audit & Supervisory Board consists of five Corporate Auditors (including three Outside Auditors)*1, of which one is a female Corporate Auditor.
+It met 12 times in FY2023.

 The Corporate Auditors have high levels of expertise in fields such as law and accounting, and following the audit standards established by the Audit & Supervisory Board, mainly conduct the audit activities given below, audit the Directors' execution of duties, and conduct audits on the state of establishment and implementation of the Group's internal control system.